Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Introduction

 To address these challenges, we propose a metric learning stage prior to self-training.
-During this stage, our algorithm using the data captured by LC will learn holistic pose metric from the reconstructed data, which can be obtained through a high-performance camera or QR codes.
+During this stage, our algorithm will learn a holistic pose metric using object models reconstructed from data captured by the LC.
+The training for the metric uses models reconstructed from data obtained by a high-performance camera (HC) or QR codes as the ground truth.
 Then self-training can be conducted directly on real-world data or even unseen objects with only a LC.
-Since the manifold for each object is not Euclidean space and there are ambiguities in the perceptual metric for multiple objects, we propose SaL-BGMM and WR-InfoNCE to address these issues.
-We summarize our contributions as follows: 1) We propose a two-stage framework to enhance user-friendliness of self-training for reflective objects based on a LC.
+Since the configuration manifold for each object is not Euclidean space and there are ambiguities in the perceptual metric for multiple objects, we propose SaL-BGMM and WR-InfoNCE to address these issues.
+We summarize our contributions as follows: 1) We propose a two-stage framework to reduce the need for labeling reflective objects in the self-training stage based on an LC.
 2) We present a MoPR framework based on SaL-BGMM which utilizes occlusion boundaries as cues to filter candidates.
 3) We present a perceptual metric specifically designed for multiple cluttered metal objects based on a WR-InfoNCE.
-4) We construct a dataset comprising household and industrial objects to validate the performance of self-training based on a Franka robot platform\footnote{\url{https://github.com/ChirikjianLab/Self-ROBI}} . \enlargethispage{0.2cm}
+4) We construct a dataset comprising household and industrial objects to validate the performance of self-training based on a Franka robot\footnote{\url{https://github.com/ChirikjianLab/Self-ROBI}}.